Highlights

 Director of Data Policy and Governance, Higher Education Statistics Agency (2016 to 2018)

-Andy led on the delivery of HESA’s core data collection business, including data governance and specifications, data standards, stakeholder liaison and provider support.
-This work involved extensive engagement with government departments and the bodies that fund and regulate higher education across the four administrations of the UK.
-He also worked closely with the range of professional groups and bodies that exist across the sector.
+Leading the delivery of HESA’s core data collection business, including data governance and specifications, data standards, stakeholder liaison and provider support.
+This work involved extensive engagement with government departments, funders and regulators and the range of professional groups and bodies that exist across the sector.

 Director, Higher Education Data & Information Improvement Programme (2013 to 2016)